openshift/enhancements/enhancements/machine-api/control-plane.md

 ## Alternatives

+1. Use only existing resources for managing the Control Plane:

+This wouldn't be enough to satisfy the user stories in this proposal.

+Scenario 1: Scale out compute from 3 to 5.
+2 etcd member healthy and 1 unhealthy out of 3.

+- With only machineSet + MHC:
+	- New machines start to come up.
+	- As soon as the etcd API is notified of a new member( total 4, healthy 2) the cluster loses quorum until that new member starts and joins the cluster.
+	- There's no automation mechanism for Machines to spread evenly across failure domains.

+- With upper level controller:
+	- If (NOT all etcd members are healthy OR NOT all owned machines have a backed ready node) then controller short circuits here, log, update status and requeue.
+Else:
+	- Scale up one machine at a time.
+Go to 1.

+Scenario 2: 4 etcd member healthy and 1 unhealthy out of 5.
+Scale in compute from 5 to 3.

+- With only machineSet + MHC:
+	- Machines start to get deleted.
+	- etcd peer membership is not removed.
+	- etcd guard blocks on drain before losing quorum. etcd remains degraded.
+	- There's no automation mechanism for Machines to spread evenly across failure domains.

+- With upper level controller:
+	- If (NOT all etcd members are healthy OR NOT all owned machines have a backed ready node) then controller short circuits here, log, update status and requeue.
+Else:
+	- Machines start to get deleted.
+	- remove etcd member.
+Quorum membership remains consistent.

+Scenario 3: self-healing

+- With only machineSet + MHC:
+	- All burden is on a consumer of the APIs to set safe inputs.

+- With upper level controller:
+	- Self healing is signalled with a bool via API.
+	- The Controller own all the details

-- Same approach but different details:
-The Control Plane controller scaling logic could be built atop machineSets just like a deployment uses replica sets.
+2. Same approach but different details: The Control Plane controller scaling logic could be built atop machineSets just like a deployment uses replica sets.

 The scenarios to be supported in this proposal are very specific.
 The flexibility that managing machineSets would provide is not needed.

 The Control Plane is critical and we want to favour control over flexibility here, therefore this proposes an ad-hoc controller logic to avoid unnecessary layers of complexity.

-- Cluster etcd Operator could develop the capabilities to manage and scale machines.
+3. Cluster etcd Operator could develop the capabilities to manage and scale machines.
 However this would break multiple design boundaries:
 The Cluster etcd Operator has the ability to manage etcd members at Pod level without being necessarily tied to the lifecycle of Nodes or Machines.

 There are UPI environments where the Machine API is not running the Master instances.
 Nevertheless we want the Cluster etcd Operator to manage the etcd membership consistently there.

-- Hive could develop the capabilities to manage and scale the Control Plane Machines.
+4. Hive could develop the capabilities to manage and scale the Control Plane Machines.

 However this would leave multiple scenarios uncovered where the Control Plane Machines would remain "pets" and it won't satisfy multiple of the stories mentioned above.
 Instead this proposal provides a reasonable abstraction to guarantee a certain level of consistent behaviour that Hive can still leverage as it sees fit.